10 unmissable things to do at Winter Wonderland London 2018

 4. Brave the world’s biggest travelling rollercoaster

 Munich Looping is the largest mobile coaster on the planet, and definitely one for the brave.
 Although you may recognise it from Germany’s Oktoberfest, it’s the second time the ride has made it to the UK.
 You can buy tokens for this and other rides at various booths inside Winter Wonderland, or use the contactless payment option, Tap & Ride.
+And brand new for 2018, you can get your hands on a Coaster Pass which you can pre-load to use again and again during the 45 days Winter Wonderland is open!

-5. See Cinderella on Ice
+5. See Peter Pan on Ice

 6. Sip a cocktail at Bar Ice